fjarri-attic/brain/documentation.rst

 There are two types of transactions - synchronous and asynchronous.
-During the synchronous transaction you get request results instantly; during the asynchronous one requests do not return any results - all results are returned by `commit()`_ as a list.
+During the synchronous transaction you get request results instantly; during the asynchronous one requests do not return any results - all results are returned by `Connection.commit()`_ as a list.

 Let's illustrate this by several simple examples.
 First, connect to database and create some objects.